-The global AI infrastructure landscape is now defined by immense power demands, shifting strategic focus toward gigawatt-scale data centers across major regions.
-This trend necessitates a convergence where power availability, capital access, and governmental policy fundamentally redefine the scale of AI buildouts.
-The operational reality centers on overcoming significant infrastructure constraints to meet escalating compute needs globally.
+The global AI infrastructure landscape is increasingly defined by the demand for immense power, driving a strategic shift towards gigawatt-scale data centers.
+This necessitates a convergence of power availability, capital, and governmental policy to redefine the scale of AI buildouts.
+Operational realities center on overcoming significant infrastructure constraints to meet escalating global compute needs, with India emerging as a key player in this evolving ecosystem through significant AI corridor announcements.

 In the second half of 2025, the Asia-Pacific region solidified its position as the global epicenter for artificial intelligence data centers, driven by the convergence of power constraints, complex capital structures, and proactive sovereign policy decisions.